zorun/aspaths/README.md

 Use one `-v` flag to get a few indications about what it is doing.
 When using two `-v`, the script will show information on every traceroute whose AS-path does not match the BGP data, on standard error.
-Lastly, you can use the `--debug-traceroute` flag to display the traceroutes themselves (only those for which there is a mismatch).
+Lastly, you can use the `--debug-traceroutes` flag to display the traceroutes themselves (only those for which there is a mismatch).
 Note that this last mode is much slower, because a lot of DNS queries are made to display the reverse name of traceroute hops.